 In 2019, Stamford took its public art installations to another level when signs of aliens started to appear.
 There was something for everyone to love with over 30 original painted and designed fiberglass UFOs and rocketships.
 The project consisted of 3 different sculpture designs.
 These designs were a UFO with a light beam, a crashed UFO, and a rocket ship blasting off.
 It was fantastic to see all these sculptures come together!

-As you can tell, Stamford has come up with new ideas every year.
+As you can tell, Stamford has come up with new ideas and forms of public art every year.
 Many different towns and cities either come up with random exciting ideas or come up with ideas that closely relate to their town’s history or heritage.

 In Haverhill, Massachusetts, you can find painted fiberglass shoe bench sculptures throughout the downtown area.
 These shoe benches have a connection with the city of Haverhill.
 The town and Team Haverhill wanted to find a way to celebrate shoe manufacturing and design’s important role in the city’s history.
 Not only do these sculptures serve as a reminder, but they also serve as functional art pieces.
 Embedded in the back of the sculptures is a functional bench.
 Visitors can sit down on the bench and have their photos taken.